axisgroup/evaluation-toolkit/1. Following best practices/README.md

 The Visual Information-Seeking Mantra [Shneiderman, 1996] summarizes many visual design guidelines and provides an excellent framework for desiging [Information visualization](http://www.infovis-wiki.net/index.php?title=Information_visualization) applications.

+### Information Discrimination

+> “Data isn’t like your kids, you don’t have to pretend to love them equally.”
+> Amanda Cox, NY Times

+**Find the core**.
+Your dashboard should be more than a lot of data on a screen.
+It should have a core theme based on the essence of the problem.

+**Ask a better question.** Dashboard requirements can quickly turn into a laundry list of unrelated metrics, dimensions,and half-baked analyses.
+The root of this problem stems from only asking “what would you like to know?”
+Here’s the one follow-up question you need to narrow down the list: “What would you do if you knew this information?”

+**Reporting vs. exploration.** For all the things that a dashboard can be, it cannot be a generic analysis tool.
+It cannotbe designed to slice and dice data to explore and answer a new question every time.
+This is a dynamic we refer to as the difference between herding cows and herding cats.

 ##Axis Style Guide